CanVo/CanVo.github.io/README.md

 # WIP Blog

+Wanted some place to jot down my notes and publish for easy management rather than having it all locally or in a journal.

-Can be reached at:
+## Blog can be reached at:
 canvo.github.io/blog

-Useful commands for me:
+## Useful commands for me:

 View locally
 `npm run start`